 Group research project:

-If you enter the program, you will be required to develop a group project and undertake a number of training and professional activities.
+If you enter the program, you will be required to work in an interdisciplinary team with your peers on a Conceptual Framework in which you will formulate a question and approach to research on it and undertake a number of training and professional activities.

 The main requirements for the group projects are: